 When this occurs, the most common physical response is for your feet to “roll in” (pronation might sound familiar if you’re a runner).
 If the feet roll in, it pulls and twists your lower leg, which inevitably twists your knee.
 This twist and pull is only subtle to start with, which is why you only notice a few clicks.
 But as it gets worse, the knee will start to become painful and damage is starting to be done.
 You should think of “clicky” knees as a warning sign for something needs to be corrected.

 Here’s a few simple ways to help you check at home (it’s best to stand in front of a mirror):

 1. Which way are your knees facing?
 They should go straight forwards, not towards each other (“knocked knees”), or away from each other either.

-2) Now bend your knees to do a small squat, as if you were going to sit down onto a chair behind you (any clicks?).
+2. Bend your knees to do a small squat, as if you were going to sit down onto a chair behind you (any clicks?).
 In that position look to see where your knees are, they should be in line with your second toes.
-If not we’ve got a problem somewhere.
+If not, we’ve got a problem somewhere.

-5) If you get pain on the inside of your ankle, try standing on one foot and then lift up onto your toes – if this is painful or you’re unable to do it at all then see a Physical Therapist straightaway before any permanent damage is done to the muscle.
+5. If you get pain on the inside of your ankle, try standing on one foot and then lift up onto your toes – if this is painful or you’re unable to do it all, then see a Physical Therapist straight away before any permanent damage is done to the muscle.

-6) When you step out of the shower next time, have a look at your footprints on the floor.
-It should resemble something like a “C” – similar to a moon-shape.
-Not a square.
+6. When you step out of the shower next time, have a look at your foot prints on the floor.
+It should resemble something like a “C”.

 This is just a guide for you to check your feet and knees at home yourself.
-But if you have any concerns about your knees at all it’s best to get them checked by a specialist, like a Physical Therapist who will also check your feet.
-If it is a problem with your feet that’s causing your knee pain, don’t worry, we have the perfect solution that protects your knees and you can keep wearing all your shoes safely.
+But if you have any concerns about your knees at all, it’s best to get them checked by a specialist, like a Physical Therapist, who will also check your feet.
+If it’s a problem with your feet that’s causing your knee pain, don’t worry, we have the perfect solution that protects your knees and you can keep wearing your shoes safely.